dyabel/detpro/README.md

 This is the code base for CVPR2022 paper "**Learning to Prompt for Open-Vocabulary Object Detection with Vision-Language Model**"

 # Prepare data
-Download dataset according to [LVIS](https://www.lvisdataset.org/) [VOC](http://host.robots.ox.ac.uk/pascal/VOC/) [COCO](https://cocodataset.org/#home) [Objects365](https://www.objects365.org/overview.html).
+Download dataset according to [LVIS](https://www.lvisdataset.org/), [VOC](http://host.robots.ox.ac.uk/pascal/VOC/), [COCO](https://cocodataset.org/#home) and [Objects365](https://www.objects365.org/overview.html).
 It is recommended to download and extract the dataset somewhere outside the project directory and symlink the dataset root to data as below
 ```
 ├── mmdet
 ├── tools